awsdocs/ec2-image-builder-user-guide/doc_source/security-iam-awsmanpol.md

 This policy is attached to the Image Builder service\-linked role when the role is created through Systems Manager\.
 The policy includes the following permissions:
 + **CloudWatch Logs** – Access is granted to create and upload CloudWatch Logs to any log group whose name starts with `/aws/imagebuilder/`\.
-+ **Amazon EC2** – Access is granted for Image Builder to create images and launch EC2 instances in your account, using related snapshots, volumes, network interfaces, security groups, and key pairs as required, as long as the image, instance, and volumes that are being created or used are tagged with `Created By: EC2 Image Builder` or `Created By: EC2 Fast Launch`\.
++ **Amazon EC2** – Access is granted for Image Builder to create images and launch EC2 instances in your account, using related snapshots, volumes, network interfaces, security groups, and key pairs as required, as long as the image, instance, and volumes that are being created or used are tagged with `CreatedBy: EC2 Image Builder` or `CreatedBy: EC2 Fast Launch`\.

   Image Builder can get information about Amazon EC2 images, instance attributes, instance status, the instance types that are available to your account, launch templates, subnets, and tags on your Amazon EC2 resources\.

-  Image Builder can update image settings to enable or disable faster launching of Windows instances in your account, where the image is tagged with `Created By: EC2 Image Builder`\.
+  Image Builder can update image settings to enable or disable faster launching of Windows instances in your account, where the image is tagged with `CreatedBy: EC2 Image Builder`\.

   Additionally, Image Builder can start, stop, and terminate instances that are running in your account, share Amazon EBS snapshots, create and update images and launch templates, de\-register existing images, add tags, and replicate images across accounts that you have granted permissions to via the **Ec2ImageBuilderCrossAccountDistributionAccess** policy\.
 Image Builder tagging is required for all of these actions, as described previously\.